boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 :  When set to "false", this Information Element indicates that the exported extension header information matches the full enclosed extension headers.

-: When this Information Element is absent, this is equivalent to returning an ipv6ExtensionHeadersLimit Information Element with a value set to "false".

 Abstract Data Type:
 : boolean